QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 Created scaffolding for new application in '/home/user/QCrBox/services/applications/dummy_gui_tutorial'.
 ```

-> ### Description length
+> ### Description and text input lengths
 >
-> The length of descriptions must be limited to 1024 characters.
-Descriptions which are larger will cause the application to be rejected by the QCrBox registry.
-This is true for all description fields.
+> The length of descriptions must be limited to 1023 characters, and other text fields are limited to 255 characters.
+Any text fields or descriptions which are larger than these will cause the application to be rejected during registration with the QCrBox registry.

 Note that when a GUI application container is created, a `dummy_gui.py` file is also copied over as an exemplar application, but we'll be replacing that in the next step.